KaryFramling/EXTRAAMAS2023/EXTRAAMAS_2023.md

 Some key take-aways:

-- Counterfactual “what-if” explanations can not be produced by “influence-only” methods (Shapley value, LIME, …).
+- Counterfactual “what-if” explanations are the default assumption with CIU (and can not be produced by “influence-only” methods such as Shapley value, LIME, …).

+- For “influence explanations”, Contextual influence is more flexible (reference value) and typically has much lower variance than Shapley value and LIME.

 - CIU’s Intermediate Concepts take feature dependencies into account (which Shapley value, LIME, … do not).

-- CIU’s contrastive explanations are “truly contrastive”.
+- CIU’s contrastive explanations are “truly contrastive” (not just showing explanations for two instances side-by-side).